Aceinna/docs_openrtk/tutorial.rst

     There are two CAN example applications, one for each CAN message protocol specifications used:

-    *   *J1939 Messaging Specification*.
-The original CAN bus messaging scheme was standardized by the SAE as Document J1939.
+    *   *SAE J1939 Messaging Standard*.
+The SAE J1939 standards document set provides the requirements for the CAN messaging implementation implemented in this example application

     *   *DBC Messaging Specification*.
 The Database Communication (DBC) CAN message format is a proprietary format developed and released by the company Vector Informatik GmbH.
 It is an